EGI-Federation/documentation/content/en/users/aai/check-in/vos/voms/_index.md

 [EUGridPMA](https://www.eugridpma.org/) federation which is also part of [IGTF](https://www.igtf.net/) (International Global Trust Federation).

-The role of a Certification Authoritie (CA) is to guarantee that users are who they claim to be and are entitled to own their certificate.
+The role of a Certification Authority (CA) is to guarantee that users are who they claim to be and are entitled to own their certificate.
 It is up to the users to discover which CA they should contact.
 In general, CAs are organised geographically and by research institutes.
 Each CA has its own procedure to